 The views in this video are not necessarily the views of the New Zealand Ministry of Education.

-Read more information about Developing Mathematical Inquiry Communities - Hangaia te Urupounamu Pāngarau Mō Tātou.
+- Developing Mathematical Inquiry Communities Hangaia te Urupounamu Pāngarau Mō Tātou.

-See also the new 15 video best evidence in action feature on the use of evidence to make a much bigger difference in mathematics education.
+These videos feature the use of evidence to make a much bigger difference in mathematics education.

 10 eBooks that present the theory behind, and practical examples of, effective practice in teaching and learning are being released online.
 The electronic books in this collection are an outcome of more than 13 years of iterative research and development and are for use by facilitators within a structured professional learning context in Te Kotahitanga.